datamininggroup/pfa-docs/docs/tutorial1.md

       emit: {/: [input, 2]}
 {% include engine3.html %}

+Emit methods can be used to construct filters (emit zero or one outputs for every input) or table-generating functions (such as UDTFs for SQL lateral view clauses).

 ### Fold

 The fold method is for aggregation--- use it to reduce a dataset to a single quantity.
 Rather than wait for the end of the (potentially infinite) dataset, folding engines return a partial result with each call.
 The previous partial result becomes available to the next action as a symbol `tally`.
 If you are only interested in the total, ignore all but the last output.